zGuhT/asteroids/README.md

 ## Customization Tips
 - Want more difficulty?
 Decrease `ASTEROID_SPAWN_RATE` in `constants.py`
 - Want faster action?
 Adjust `PLAYER_SPEED` or `PLAYER_SHOOT_COOLDOWN`
-- Add powerups or effects by extending the `Shot` or `Player` classes

 ---